 Several overarching issues emerged during the Standing Committee's discussion of the measures.
-These issues factored into the Committee's ratings and recommendations, but the summaries of measure evaluation in the next section do not detail these considerations for each individual measure.
+These issues factored into the Committee's ratings and recommendations, but the measure evaluation summaries in the next section do not detail these considerations for each individual measure.